Committed To Legal Excellence

 Environmental, Land Use And Development Representative Matters

-- Bergman Dacey Goldsmith successfully settled a complex document intensive, environmental litigation case.
+- BDG successfully settled a complex document intensive, environmental litigation case.
 The case involved a waste water treatment system that was placed in a printed circuit board manufacturing plant, which the plaintiffs alleged contaminated the soil and groundwater on plaintiffs’ property.
 Plaintiffs also alleged stigma damages and damages to adjacent properties.
 Our client supplied a product that was used in the waste water treatment system for the essential removal of copper.
 Plaintiffs sought over $200 million in damages from multiple parties.
 Plaintiffs’ settlement offer to our client began at $7,520,000.00.
 After the first week of trial, and our effective, precise, detailed cross-examination of plaintiffs’ key witnesses, the plaintiffs accepted our client’s counter-offer to settle the case for $50,000.00.